 Here’s an effective way to control Keratosis Pilaris on the arms and legs.

-Step 1: In the shower, apply a mild sulfate-free shower gel (bar soaps are too drying) to a loofah.
+Step 1: In the shower, apply a mild sulfate-free shower gel (bar soaps are too drying) to a loofah or this Exfoliating Body Cloth.
 Scrub the area in circular motions for two minutes.

-Step 2: After the shower, apply an exfoliating serum on the body (I highly recommend AHA Smoothing Serum 20%) ) which contains a powerful percentage of Glycolic Acid.
+Step 2: After the shower, apply an exfoliating serum on the body (I highly recommend AHA Smoothing Serum 20%) ) which contains a powerful percentage of glycolic acid to break down dead cell build up that causes bumpy skin.
 Follow with a body lotion or reparative skin oil like Pro Remedy Oil.
 Repeat every other day…

 This keep the bumps to a minimum and reveal smoother, softer skin.
 You can also consider getting a series of chemical peel from an esthetician which will exfoliate deeper within the skin to help smooth the bumps.

 Note: You can’t get rid of this condition permanently, but if you’re consistent about exfoliation, it should improve considerably.
 Trust me on this one.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or Facetime.

 For more expert advice check out the blog.
 Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on Facebook.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!